Commercial debts - high value

 Corporate debtor’s insolvency

-Where a debt is undisputed, a winding up petition can be presented with no previous steps needed.
+Where a debt is undisputed, a winding up petition can be presented on failure to pay once a statutory demand has been issued and left unpaid.
 The threat of this alone is often sufficient to persuade a reluctant debtor to pay.
 Alternatively, a creditor may serve a statutory demand which is a preparatory step to a winding up petition.
-The Insolvency Rules 1986 set out the form that a statutory demand must take.
-The statutory demand must be served at the debtor company’s registered office.
-The demand is usually personally served by the creditor’s solicitors.

 Using the statutory demand procedure